 One of the most basic ways of classifying honey is based on the way it is processed.
 There are two broad but critical types of honey based on its processing:

-- Commercial / regular honey is typically pasteurized (at high temperatures) and filtered.
-Other processes are used but are less common.
+- Commercial / regular honey is industrially processed, typically pasteurized (at high temperatures) and finely filtered.

 - Raw honey receives minimal processing.
 It is basically honey as it is found in the beehive.